d6lts/mimemail/README.txt

      installation of Drupal and you want this module to be specific to a particular site in your installation.
   3. Enable the Mime Mail module by navigating to:
-     Administer > Site building > Modules
+     Administration > Modules
   4. Adjust settings by navigating to:
-     Administer > Site configuration > Mime Mail
+     Administration > Configuration > Mime Mail

 USAGE
-  This module may be required by other modules, but is not terribly useful by itself.
-Once installed, any module can send messages by calling the mimemail() function:
+  This module may be required by other modules, but in favor of the recently added system actions and Rules integration, it can be useful by itself too.

-  $sender      - a user object, text email address or an array with name, mail
-  $recipient   - a user object, text email address or an array with name, mail
-  $subject     - subject line
-  $body        - body text in HTML format
+  Once installed, any module can send MIME-encoded messages by specifing MimeMailSystem as the responsible mail system for a particular message or all mail sent by one module.

+  This is done by modifying the $mail_system variable like this:

+  array(
+    'default-system' => 'DefaultMailSystem',
+    '{$module}_{$key}' => 'MimeMailSystem', // Just messages with $key sent by $module.
+    '{$module}' => 'MimeMailSystem', // All messages sent by $module.
+  );

+  WARNING!
+Make sure to not overwrite the variable just append your mail to it!

+  You can use the following optional parameters to build the e-mail:
+    'plain':
-  $plaintext   - boolean, whether to send messages in plaintext-only (default FALSE)
+      Boolean, whether to send messages in plaintext-only (optional, default is FALSE).
-  $headers     - a keyed array with headers (optional)
+    'plaintext':
-  $text        - plaintext portion of a multipart e-mail (optional)
+      Plaintext portion of a multipart e-mail (optional).
+    'attachments':
-  $attachments - array of arrays with the file's path, MIME type (optional)
+      Array of arrays with the path, name and MIME type of the file (optional).
-  $mailkey     - message identifier

-  return       - an array containing the MIME encoded message
+    'headers':
+      A keyed array with headers (optional).

+  You can set these in $params either before calling drupal_mail() or in hook_mail() and of course hook_mail_alter().

+  Normally, Mime Mail uses email addresses in the form of "name" <address@host.com>, but PHP running on Windows servers requires extra SMTP handling to use this format.
+  If you are running your site on a Windows server and don't have an SMTP solution such as the SMTP module installed, you may need to set the 'Use the simple format of user@example.com for all email addresses' option on the configuration settings page.

   This module creates a user preference for receiving plaintext-only messages.
-  This preference will be honored by all calls to mimemail() if the format is not explicitly set.
+  This preference will be honored by all messages if the format is not explicitly set.

-  E-mail messages are formatted using the mimemail-message.tpl.php template.
+  Email messages are formatted using the mimemail-message.tpl.php template.
   This includes a CSS style sheet and uses an HTML version of the text.
   The included CSS is either:
-    the mail.css file found in your default theme or the combined CSS style sheets of your default theme.
+    the mail.css file found in your default theme or the combined CSS style sheets of your default theme if enabled.

   To create a custom mail template copy the mimemail-message.tpl.php file from the mimemail/theme directory into your default theme's folder.
 Both general and